 Create a New Sample Type

-Create your first Sample Type by clicking the linked word here
+Create the first Sample Type in the system by clicking the linked word here

 in the empty Dashboard Insights panel or by selecting Create a sample type